railsbridge-boston/railsbridge-boston/views/curriculum/running_your_application_locally.markdown

 `bundle` installs software your application needs and prepares it to run.
 `rails server` ran your application locally just like heroku will be running it on their servers.
 This provides a very simple means to see your changes before you commit and push them to heroku.
-`Ctrl+C` is a way of closing or cancelling terminal programs.
-Since rails server runs forever, you need to interrupt it with `Ctrl+C`.
+`Ctrl+c` is a way of closing or cancelling terminal programs.
+Since rails server runs forever, you need to interrupt it with `Ctrl+c`.

 ## Next Step